imezx/Warp/docs/api/1.0/server.md

 ## `:Invoke` <Badge type="warning" text="yield" />

-Semiliar to `:InvokeClient`, its for Invoke to a client.
+Semiliar to `:InvokeClient`,  but it have timeout system that not exists on `RemoteFunction.InvokeClient`.

 ::: code-group
 ```lua [Variable]